gnugat/ssc-lib/CONTRIBUTING.md

 ### bump-interdependency

-When releasing a version for the monorepo (eg `4.0`), and we need tu bump the packages that depend on it to version `^4.0`:
+When releasing a version for the monorepo (eg `4.0`), and we need to bump the packages that depend on it to version `^4.0`:

 ```console
 vendor/bin/monorepo-builder bump-interdependency "^4.0"